 - Interns must furnish their social security numbers and dates of birth to the Office of Personnel Security in order to obtain a security credential.

 Situated at the center of the world’s largest museum complex, the Smithsonian Libraries is a vital part of the research, exhibition, and educational enterprise of the Institution.
 Each Smithsonian scholar engages in an individual voyage of discovery using the artifacts and specimens of the Smithsonian Institution in conjunction with the Libraries’ written and illustrated record of the past.
 The Libraries is uniquely positioned to help scholars understand the continuing vitality of this relationship, via exceptional research resources ranging from 13th-century manuscripts to electronic journals.

 The Dibner Library Resident Scholar Program provides support for scholarly research in the history of science and technology that makes use of the rare books and manuscripts of the Dibner Library.
 The Baird Society Resident Scholar Program provides support for scholarly research in the Special Collections of the Smithsonian Libraries in Washington, DC and New York, NY, in an extensive range of subject areas.
 The Margaret Henry Dabney Penick Resident Scholar Program supports longer-term research projects for scholars of early American history.

 The deadline for all Smithsonian Libraries fellowship programs is January 15 for appointments during the following academic year (September 1 through August 31).
-We are not currently accepting applications.
-Please check back in the Fall!
+We are currently accepting applications.
+Please see the individual program websites for details.

 The Neville-Pribram Mid-Career Educators Awards allow mid-career educators to be in residence and utilize the Smithsonian Libraries distinctive collections, focusing on science, history, culture and arts.
 The awards are open to middle & high school teachers, college teachers, and museum educators working on curriculum development or publications in print or electronic form.